syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 {% endtabs %}

-### Adding control manually in C\#
+### Adding control manually in C#

-In order to add control manually in C#, do the below steps:
+To add control manually in C#, do the following steps:

-1. Add the below required assembly references to the project, Syncfusion.SfDiagram.WPF.
+1. Add the following required assembly references to the project, Syncfusion.SfDiagram.WPF.
 2. Import SfDiagram namespace Syncfusion.UI.Xaml.Diagram.
 3. Create SfDiagram control instance and add it to the Grid.